Rishat22/SearchDuplicateFiles/README.md

 * one of the available hashing algorithms (crc32, md5 -
 determine the specific options yourself), in the task this function is referred to as `H`

+Each file can be represented as a list of blocks of size `S`.
+If the file size is not a multiple, it is supplemented with binary zeros.
+Each block must be collapsed by the selected hashing function `H`.